I don’t want to sue anyone. Can I still bring a personal injury claim?

 "Sally Morin and her team were instrumental in resolving my personal injury case."

-So, the bottom line is that if you have a personal injury case, you should speak with a qualified San Francisco personal injury attorney to find out your options for making a claim against the insurance company.
+So, the bottom line is that if you have a personal injury case, you should speak with a qualified San Francisco personal injury traffic accident attorney to find out your options for making a claim against the insurance company.
 Make sure that attorney’s objective is in line with your own (getting corporate insurance money, not taking someone’s personal assets.)

 Stay tuned for my next blog post where I describe what can be done if your case is worth more than the other party’s liability insurance coverage limits.